John Hawdon (colonial settler): Family, later life, and death

 Hawdon lived out his last years, in retirement, on his two South Coast landholdings, which after the years of convict assigned labour were used mainly for dairy farming.

 In early 1876, he presided, as a highly-regarded 'venerable pioneer', over a dinner at Moruya that was held to celebrate the opening of the first bridge across the Moruya River.
 He remembered, "when the river bore on its bosom nothing but the canoe of the aboriginal; and its banks had not heard the sound of the bushman's axe, or that of the stockman's whip".
 He lived in a world transformed irrevocably, especially for the dispossessed Yuin people, in just over four decades of his lifetime.

 Hawdon's younger brother, William, had taken over the running of the family farm in England upon his father's death in 1845.
 William's two surviving sons did not follow him into farming.
 William died in 1879 and, about this time, Hawdon made a visit to England, possibly to wind up the family's farming interests there.
 He returned to New South Wales in 1880, thereby severing a family connection to the area around Wackerfield that reportedly dated from the Elizabethan era.

 Hawdon died at Kiora, near Moruya, on 12 June 1881.
 His wife died on 28 October 1886, in Moruya.
-They lie in the old Kiora (private) cemetery, with five of their children.
+They lie in the old Kiora (private) cemetery, with five of their children, among a total of 26 grave sites.
 His eldest son John lies, far away, in Mildura, one of the first settlers to be buried there.